EvanJo/wrds2pg/README.md

-## Small tweaks to make the code compatible with Compute Canada's  PostgreSQL virtual machine on Cedar
+## Small tweaks added to make the code compatible with Compute Canada's  PostgreSQL virtual machine on Cedar

 # Install and run on cedar